Tajae Sharpe: Atlanta Falcons

 On May 24, 2021, Sharpe signed with the Atlanta Falcons.
 He played in 15 games with seven starts, recording 25 receptions for 230 yards.

 Chicago Bears

 On May 12, 2022, Sharpe signed with the Chicago Bears.
-After head coach Matt Eberflus announced that Sharpe would miss the whole 2022 season with a rib injury, he was placed on injured reserve on August 31, 2022.
-Sharpe was released on September 9, 2022.
+After head coach Matt Eberflus announced that Sharpe would miss the entire 2022 season with a rib injury, he was placed on injured reserve on August 31.
+Sharpe was released nine days later.

 San Francisco 49ers

 The San Francisco 49ers hosted Sharpe for a workout on October 31, 2022.
-He was signed to their practice squad on November 7, 2022.
-Sharpe was released on November 23, 2022.
+He was signed to their practice squad exactly a week later.
+Sharpe was released on November 23.